topspin/topspin-wordpress/readme.txt

 8. Front-End -> View of the Topspin Checkout Flow overlay

 == Changelog ==

+= 3.2.1 =
+* Updated [topspin_featured_item] shortcode bug (returning empty item if no featured item is set).
+* Updated the installation script to add unique key for the currency table.
+* Updated the default standard/simplified featured item template css to work with fluid layouts.
+* Fixed the colorbox issue where it loads on all URL hashes.

 = 3.2 =
 * Added the ability to add multiple featured items per Store Page